Nocturnalx/venue_modelling/README.md

     If you do use nodemon for the node server, if you are developing/debugging etc., then to start the digest algorithm simply open a new terminal and type `sudo vmd`.

 2.
-    To delete /bin/vmd, /etc/venue_modelling, and reset nginx to defaults use `bash uninstall.sh` however, you should remember to remove the ufw firewall rules as well as use `bash stop.sh` to stop pm2 processes.
+    To delete /bin/vmd, /etc/venue_modelling, and reset nginx to defaults use `./uninstall.sh` however, you should remember to remove the ufw firewall rules as well as use `./stop.sh` to stop pm2 processes.

     Once that has been done you can delete the cloned repository and all will have been cleansed.